storageos/storageos.github.io/_includes/operator/install.md

 Before deploying a StorageOS cluster, create a Secret to define the StorageOS API Username and Password in base64 encoding.

+The API username and password are used to create the default StorageOS admin account, which is used by Kubernetes to authenticate against the StorageOS API.
+The default account can also be used to login to the StorageOS GUI.

 ```bash
 {{ page.cmd }} create -f - <<END
 apiVersion: v1